Erotic photography: Later 20th century

 Nude photographers of the mid-20th century include Walter Bird, John Everard, Horace Roye, Harrison Marks and Zoltán Glass.
 Roye's photograph Tomorrow's Crucifixion, depicting a model wearing a gas mask while on a crucifix caused much controversy when published in the English Press in 1938.
-The image is now considered one of the major pre-war photographs of the 20th century.
+The image came to be considered one of the major pre-war photographs of the 20th century.

 Playboy and Penthouse

 Playboy magazine, founded in 1953, achieved great popularity and soon established the market for men's and lifestyle magazines.
 Erotic photography soon became closely associated with it and gained increasing public attention.

 Founded in 1965, Penthouse magazine went a step further than Playboy and was the first to clearly display genitals, initially covered with pubic hair.
 The models looked usually directly into the camera, as if they would enter into relationship with the mostly male viewers.

 Cleo and male nude

 In the 1970s, in the mood of feminism, gender equality and light humour, magazines such as Cleo included male nude centrefolds.

 Unlike the traditional erotic photographs, which use any attractive female subjects, the male nude photographs are usually of celebrities.